FREQUENTLY ASKED QUESTIONS

 We do not provide honor cords or other accessories for honor societies.
 Graduates who believe they should receive an honor cord from a specific honor society should contact the organization directly.

-Contact your honor society by late March to ensure timely delivery of any cords, stoles, or sashes you are entitled to wear.
+Contact your honor society at least one month prior to your ceremony to ensure timely delivery of any cords or sashes you are entitled to wear.